McClellandLegge/shinydashtabs/README.md

 Let's configure the `white_paper` tab, first open its YAML file, the easiest way is using the "Go to file/function" search:

 ![using go to file](www/app/04a-goto-script.png)

+Some key "gotchas":

+* There must be a space between the colon `:` and the value, declarations like `attribute:value` are invalid.
+If you violate this you'll see something like: `Error in yaml.load(string, error.label = error.label, ...) : <...> Scanner error: mapping values are not allowed in this context <...>`
+* There must be a newline at the end of YAML files (press enter at the end of the last liine of text) otherwise you'll see a message like: `Warning in readLines(file) : incomplete final line found on 'ui/body/tabs/methodology/methodology.yaml'`

 We'll add some options (demonstrating with the `ifelse` that you can run R code there if needed):